Lotte Berk: The Rehabilitative Exercise programme

+Accounts from sources close to Berk, however, record that, whilst the program was based on Berk's contemporary dance career, it was motivated by rehabilitation for a morphine addiction and the end of an intense love relationship.

+A spinal injury sustained while teaching class, which occurred after the origination of the Rehabilitative Exercise program, was used as a pretext for Berk's innovation because she was loath to divulge the facts of her addiction.
+Similar to Pilates, Berk's method concentrates on specificity, targeting muscle groups for strength and flexibility training.

+End of marriage

 In her 40s, she moved in with a painter, with the permission of her husband, who suggested that she do so for two years, after which he would take her back.
 At the age of 50, her 30-year marriage came to an end.
 She married again, to Herbert Felix Rieser, a commercial photographer, in 1964; the second marriage lasted three weeks, though they maintained a lasting friendship.

+Teaching and famous students

-Berk continued to teach her method of exercise well into her 80s.
-Her clients included Joan Collins, Britt Ekland, Barbra Streisand, Siân Phillips, Edna O'Brien and Yasmin Le Bon.
+Berk continued to teach her Rehabilitative Exercise method well into her 80s.
+Her clients included Joan Collins, Britt Ekland, Barbra Streisand, Siân Phillips, Edna O'Brien, Yasmin Le Bon, Zoë Wanamaker, Maureen Lipman, Prue Leith, Shirley Conran, Barbara Ferris, Lee Remick, Carol Linley, Yolande Donlan, and Beverly Sassoon.

+Death and legacy

 Berk died aged 90 on 4 November 2003 at the Brendoncare Foundation, Froxfield, Wiltshire.
-She was survived by her daughter, who continued to teach her mother's method from a studio at Hungerford, in Berkshire, and wrote a biography of Berk entitled My Improper Mother and Me (Pomona, 2010, ISBN 978-1904590262).
+She was survived by her daughter, Esther Fairfax, who continued to teach her mother's method from a studio at Hungerford, in Berkshire, and wrote a biography of Berk entitled My Improper Mother and Me.

+Lydia Bach and expansion to the United States

+Lydia Bach began training with Berk around 1969, when Bach’s friend Britt Ekland invited Bach to Berk’s exercise class, which was considered ‘all the rage’ at the time.
+Bach was inspired by Berk’s exercises, but also admired her character.

+Lydia Bach called her new business venture the Lotte Berk Method, and it launched in the Upper East Side of New York City in 1971.
+In the United States, Bach explored ways to modify Berk’s methodology to cater to the American marketplace.
+Bach, who was well-versed in athletics, sent Berk's program onto a sports-focused trajectory.

+Esther Fairfax and formalization of the program in the United Kingdom

+In the United Kingdom, Esther Fairfax translated her mother's method into an organized, comprehensive, and more widely inclusive program based on her experience as a wife, mother, psychologist, and teacher—one that would appeal to the everyday woman.